PROGRAM ADMISSION Overview

 The higher GPA of these two will be used for purposes of determining eligibility.
 If fewer than 60 credits have been attempted, all credits will be used to calculate the GPA.
 Graded graduate coursework will also be used in all GPA calculations. ("Attempted" coursework indicates coursework for which a grade has been earned.)
 More information on this rule is available here.

 Application Review and SELECTION

 Selection to the program will be made at the end of the fall and spring semesters, after the previous semester grades are reported.
 The number of applicants admitted each semester will be determined by the faculty according to available resources.
 While all eligible applicants have been admitted to the professional program in recent years, this may not always be the case; see stipulations below.
-Admission is not final until all acceptance related materials are received by EAS and criminal background investigation results are reviewed.
+Admission is not final until all acceptance related materials are received by the School of Education Student Services office and criminal background investigation results are reviewed.

 If the applicant pool exceeds the resources available for any admission period, admission will become limited and competitive.
 Selection will be based upon cumulative grade point average.
 Remaining students will be placed on a waiting list based on ranked order of cumulative grade point average.

 Criminal background investigations will be conducted for all students admitted to this program.
 Detailed instructions on how to complete the required criminal background check will be included in offers of admission.
 This is not completed until after an applicant has been offered admission.

 Results of criminal background checks may be shared with other agencies when required by state code, or with a cooperating school or other agency in which the student has been assigned to complete field experiences.
 Students should be aware that criminal background checks may be initiated by other agencies or organizations when they are seeking employment or a professional license.
 Field site administrators have the right to determine the appropriateness of a student placement.